Aggregate TypesAggregate TypesAggregates

 = variables refer to objects themselves:

-- deep copying: copies refer to different objects; (member) values are copied
+- deep copying: produces a new, independent object; object (member) values are copied

 - deep ownership: member variables refer to objects with same lifetime as containing object